Perspective | Tornadoes, hail and stunning skies make for unforgettable Texas storm chase

 Cell service abruptly returned and a new radar frame loaded.
 I did a double-take.
 The hook echo was on top of us.
 If a tornado was forming, it would be within a mile — or directly overhead.

-“There’s a big one right there!” shouted Gabriel.
-I had been focused on the road, but stole a glance in the backseat.
-There, out the window, was a ghostly-white funnel with a collar of reddish dust, standing in contrast against a blue sky behind.
-I pulled into a small neighborhood as we watched funnel.
+“There’s a big one right there!”
+Gabriel shouted.
+I had been focused on the road but stole a glance to the back seat.
+There, out the window, was a ghostly white funnel with a collar of reddish dust, standing in contrast against a blue sky behind.
+I pulled into a small neighborhood as we watched the funnel.

-Soon, the “rear flank downdraft” wrapped around the circulation and arrived at our location.
+Soon, the “rear-flank downdraft” wrapped around the circulation and arrived at our location.
 That’s the blast of cool air and hail that surges south behind an area of spin.
-Half dollar-sized stones began pelting me as I continued to film reports outdoors.
-I snapped a few photos of the second tornado roping-out.
+Half-dollar-size stones began pelting me as I continued to film reports outdoors.
+I snapped a few photos of the second tornado roping out.

 Even though I knew in my gut the storm had performed its final act, we continued east for a few miles.
-That cost a windshield despite having adequate protection — strong northerly winds were whipping tennis ball-sized chunks of ice across the road.
+That cost a windshield, despite having adequate protection.
+Strong northerly winds were whipping tennis-ball-size chunks of ice across the road.

 By sunset, a stunning display of mammatus, or pouch-like clouds on the underside of a thunderstorm’s upper-level anvil, were hanging in the sky.
 To the west, the setting sun bathed storm clouds in a purple hue, punctuated by crackles of lightning.